Yahyakiani/Css_Notes/Psychology/Theories.md

   - **Genetic preprogramming theories of aging** suggest that human cells have a built-in time limit to their reproduction.
 These theories suggest that after a certain time cells stop dividing or become harmful to the body—as if a kind of automatic self-destruct button had been pushed.
-  - In contrast, **wear-and-tear theories** of aging suggest that the mechanical functions of the body simply work less effi ciently as people age.
+  - In contrast, **wear-and-tear theories** of aging suggest that the mechanical functions of the body simply work less efficiently as people age.
 Waste by products of energy production eventually accumulate, and mistakes are made when cells divide.
 Eventually the body in effect wears out like an old automobile.
   - **Social**
     -  **disengagement theory of aging**
  A theory that suggests that aging